ergogen/ergogen-docs/docs/outlines.md

 And if autobinding fails for a more complex shape, we can always fall back to explicit `bind` declarations.

 ### Examples

+- explicit bind and how it's smaller than just placing larger tiles
+- autobind explanation/illustration